-It is important to note that this Joint Annual Governance Statement and the work undertaken in its preparation is a tool in the self-evaluation by the Commissioner and the Chief Constable of their governance arrangements.
+It is important to note that this Joint Annual Governance Statement and the work undertaken in its preparation is a tool in the selfevaluation by the Commissioner and the Chief Constable of their governance arrangements.

 The Annual Governance Statement is submitted for consideration to the Joint Strategic Planning Group and the Joint Audit Committee, before being approved at the Commissioner's Strategy and Performance Board.
-The Wales Audit Office (WAO) also reviews the Annual Governance Statement during its development and reports (by exception), if the Annual Governance Statement does not comply with requirements, as part of their Annual Audit Report.
+The Wales Audit Office (WAO) also reviews the Annual Governance Statement during its development and reports (by exception), if the Annual Governance Statement during the Annual Audit Report.